Where are you based??

 How long is a day session?

-A day’s tattoo session is around 6 hours of actual tattooing time and it starts at 11am.
+A day’s tattoo session is around 6 hours of actual tattooing time and it starts at 12 noon.
 Because it is a set price it is the best value for money, however if you don’t sit for the whole amount of time you will still be charged for the day so make sure you can sit before booking.
 For the day sessions I recommend that you come prepared with lots of food, painkillers, comfortable clothes and anything you want to keep you entertained (books etc) it is a very chilled out environment so some people even wear pyjamas and bring pillows!

 When can I get my tattoo?